carnivuth/2nd_brain/pages/mobile_systems/positioning_systems/NO_INFRASTRUCTURE_POSITIONING_SYSTEMS.md

 index: 21
 ---

-# NO INFRASTRUCTURE POSITIONING SYSTEMS
+# No infrastructure positioning systems

 There are also solutions to compute position of an object without dedicated hardware

-## GSM BASED POSITIONING SYSTEMS
+## Gsm based positioning systems

 There are possible techniques of positioning based on the GSM infrastructure:

 - **Enhanced observed time difference**  exploits the number of base stations in visibility (*3 minimum*)
 - **Timing advance** this technique exploits handover

-## BLUETOOTH BASED POSITIONING SYSTEMS
+## Bluetooth based positioning systems

 One possible solution is to exploits the limited range of Bluetooth devices and is low costs to implement a [proximity](BASE_TECHNIQUES.md#PROXIMITY) based positioning system.